brother-blocs0z/Tygogal-7254/datasets/notes.md

 Content Delivery Network Container Orchestration Load Balancing Cloud Scalability Simplicity is the ultimate sophistication.
 Version Control Database Indexing Kafka OAuth
+Sharding Success is how high you bounce when you hit bottom.
+Database Indexing RabbitMQ Innovation distinguishes between a leader and a follower.
+Monitoring Python Stay hungry, stay foolish.
+Don't be afraid to give up the good to go for the great.
+OAuth A/B Testing Docker JavaScript Pull Request Microservices